A Guide to Nashville’s Music Venues

 Marathon Music Works (1402 Clinton Street; 1,500 capacity)

 One of the city’s newest venues exists just north of downtown in a renovated building which once housed the Marathon Auto manufacturing plant.
-Marathon offers a rather eclectic mix of touring bands that have yet to catch my attention.
+Marathon offers a rather eclectic mix of touring bands that for some reason rarely seem to catch my attention.

 The facility is well-praised by those who have attended although it’s yet another standing room only venue.
-The wide room is said to offer a better view of the stage to a bigger portion of the crowd.
+The wide room offers a better view of the stage to a bigger portion of the crowd.
 Tickets are available through the website.

 Ryman Auditorium (116 Fifth Avenue North, 2,362 seating)